-(Also see the instructions at Part III, line 35, for purchasers and/or lessees.)
+Note.
+Also see the instructions at Part III, line 35, Purchase Versus Lease (for Purchasers and/or Lessees), on page 20.

 Asset transfer transactions with periodic payments characterized for statutory accounting purposes as either a sale or a lease may, under some circumstances, be characterized as the opposite for tax purposes.
 If the transaction is treated as a lease, the seller/lessor reports the periodic payments as gross rental income and also reports depreciation expense or deduction.
 If the transaction is treated as a sale, the seller/lessor reports gross profit (sale price less cost of goods sold) from the sale of assets and reports the periodic payments as payments of principal and interest income.